Discovery of nuclear fission: Further research

 It was clear to many scientists at Columbia that they should try to detect the energy released in the nuclear fission of uranium from neutron bombardment.
 On 25 January 1939, a Columbia University group conducted the first nuclear fission experiment in the United States, which was done in the basement of Pupin Hall.
 The experiment involved placing uranium oxide inside of an ionization chamber and irradiating it with neutrons, and measuring the energy thus released.
 The next day, the Fifth Washington Conference on Theoretical Physics began in Washington, D.C., under the joint auspices of The George Washington University and the Carnegie Institution of Washington.
 From there, the news on nuclear fission spread even further, which fostered many more experimental demonstrations.

 Bohr and Wheeler overhauled the liquid drop model to explain the mechanism of nuclear fission, with conspicuous success.
 Their paper appeared in Physical Review on 1 September 1939, the day Germany invaded Poland, starting World War II in Europe.
 As the experimental physicists studied fission, they uncovered more puzzling results.
-George Placzek (who had measured the slow neutron absorption of gold in 1934 using Bohr's Nobel Prize medal) asked Bohr why uranium fissioned with both very fast and very slow neutrons.
+George Placzek asked Bohr why uranium fissioned with both very fast and very slow neutrons.
 Walking to a meeting with Wheeler, Bohr had an insight that the fission at low energies was due to the uranium-235 isotope, while at high energies it was mainly due to the far more abundant uranium-238 isotope.
 This was based on Meitner's 1937 measurements of the neutron capture cross-sections.
 This would be experimentally verified in February 1940, after Alfred Nier was able to produce sufficient pure uranium-235 for John R. Dunning, Aristid von Grosse and Eugene T. Booth to test.